 |Level of renovation required||Very little||None||Very little||None|

 |Level of maintenance required||Something managable (Do not like to garden)||Prefer no grass and garden||Garden with low upkeep||Garden front and backyard|

 |Heating||Natural gas||Radiant heat||Natural gas||A/C|

 |Access to parking||Street parking||Private parking||Private parking||Private parking|

-Understand where you are and what you need to move forward
+Understand your current situation and what you need to move forward

-Now that you know what you want (the benefits you are looking for) and the different types of co-ownership that you are open to, you need to understand where you are at so that you can build a path to where you want to go
+Now that you know why you are interested in co-ownership, what you want and need, and the different types of agreements you are open to, you need to understand your current situation as a foundation for building a path of where you want to go.

-The first step here is to understand your financial situation.
+The first step is to understand your financial situation.
 How much down payment do you have?
-How much could you afford on a monthly basis in mortgage, utilities and maintenance?
+How much could you afford for a mortgage, utilities and maintenance on a monthly basis?

 A good place to start is with your rental payments today.
 You are likely already paying a monthly sum for housing.
-Knowing that you can afford at least that amount in mortgage and expenses will give you a good starting space.
-You can then estimate numbers for your potential partner to get a gauge of the possible purchase value.
+Knowing that you can afford at least that amount in mortgage and expenses is a great place to start.
+You can then estimate numbers for your potential partner to gage how much you could afford together.

 Visit our Secure Financing page for resources and tools to learn about financing.